 Improve the working conditions of welders and protect their health.

 Preventative measures to protect welders against fumes from welding stainless steel with proper and professional ventilation systems and the correct fume extraction equipment is important to protect long term health.
 Risk assessments can be conducted with a specialist in ventilation and filtration systems to determine if a business requires an engineered solution or if using a plug and play mobile or portable extractor is the right choice for the work place daily operations.
 Personal protection equipment is tantamount to improving the working conditions of welders and protect their health.

 “A welder should also be aware of the risks of welding stainless steel”, warns the American specialist Vicki Bell in several publications.
 “Before beginning a welding job, it is important to identify the hazards for the particular welding operation.
 The hazards will depend on the type of welding, the materials (base metals, surface coatings, electrodes) to be welded and the environmental conditions (outside or in a confined space).”

 Ask for a material safety data sheet (MSDS) to identify the hazardous materials used in welding products and the fumes that may be generated.
 Make sure you know what you are welding before you start.
+Welding with stainless steel produces chromium.
+Remember to use the correct level of filter efficiency to ensure harmful fumes are not being spread around the work space, as well as fine particulate dust.
+Choose the correct fume extraction equipment.
+We would recommend an MFS if a mobile option is needed or a SFS which is a heavy duty stationary unit with a high efficiency filter option.
 Some fumes, such as those released from welding on a cadmium-plated surface, can be fatal in a short time.
 After identifying the hazard, implement appropriate control methods.